 I defined a standard naming schema, determining the relevant data and sequencing of a token name.
 From this schema, we could generate any new token name based on its purpose and intended usage.
 In partnership with our content designer, I formalized the taxonomy for each part of the token name (e.g., a token “Role” can have a value of “success”, “critical”, “warning”, or “info”).

 I mapped out a two-tier system of semantic alias tokens which reference a single set of global primitives.
-Consistent with our system-of-systems strategy, globally-shared primitives provide an underlying sense of cohesion regardless of brand, while the alias layer provides room for differentiation.
-This allows our enterprise design system, built on Material UI, to import and apply primitives directly to the core theme file.
+Globally-shared primitives provide an underlying sense of cohesion regardless of brand, while the alias layer provides room for differentiation.
+Our enterprise design system, built on Material UI, is able to import and apply primitives directly to the core theme file.

 For a theming MVP, we focused on color, font-family, and border-radius (everything else is the same for both brands).
 From just this small set applied across components, we’re able to reflect the unique identities of each brand — with room to scale to more drastic differences, sub-brands, or dark/light modes.

-We aligned the v1 delivery of tokens and theming with the rebranding of Nordstrom Rack, as a way to drive adoption and immediately demonstrate impact.
+The delivery of tokens and theming were aligned to the rebranding of Nordstrom Rack, as a way to drive adoption and immediately demonstrate impact.
 I provided documentation and support to help in mapping legacy styles to new tokens.
 In about 4 months, 11+ product teams across web, iOS, and Android adopted tokens with the old branding.
 When the new brand went live, we pushed an update changing the token values to the new colors & typography, smoothly rebranding the site with next to no additional effort from product squads.

 I was the only designer responsible for building, maintaining, and supporting design systems for enterprise tools.
 This was a small portion of my capacity, and design systems engineering was almost entirely allocated to customer-facing systems, so we leveraged the Material UI (MUI) framework.